terminaldweller/cgrep/README.md

   --mainfile                  - Match identifiers in the main file only.
 Defaults to true.
   --memfunc                   - Match member functions.
   --memvar                    - Match member variables.
-  --nameddecl                 - Matches all named declrations.
+  --nameddecl                 - Matches all named declarations.
-  --nocolor                   - For terminals that don't supprt ANSI escape sequences.
+  --nocolor                   - For terminals that don't support ANSI escape sequences.
 The default is to false.
   --nodecl                    - For switches that are not declarations, don't print declarations.
 Defaults to false.
   -p=<string>                 - Build path
   --recorddecl                - Match a record declaration.